devWorldDivey/mypythonprogrammingtutorials/README.md

-# My Python Programming Tutorials
+# My Python Programming World starts here !!!!!!
 I am working as Software Consultant for Dynamics 365 in Finance and Operations.
 I am working in Microsoft right now.
 I have good experience in Python and X++ (similar to C++ and C#) and CAL language (similar to Pascal) for microsoft product.
 I have completed my B.tech in Computer Science in 2014, I have also completed my MBA in Finance and Banking Domain in 2022 and currently I am persuing M.Tech from BITS,Pilani.